 It may become compulsory for students who have placements in health care, social work and education settings to be double vaccinated against coronavirus before going on placement.
 To avoid any delay to starting your placement, please arrange to have both your vaccinations as soon as possible.
 You don’t need to have both doses at the same venue, though they should be at least eight weeks apart.

 There are walk-in clinics across the UK, many opening early and closing late.
 Find a walk-in clinic near you.

-Please let our placement team know if you are unable to access a clinic or cannot be vaccinated for health reasons.
+Please contact our Professional Practice Team if you are unable to access a clinic or cannot be vaccinated for health reasons.

 EU and overseas students: If you’re travelling from abroad to study with us and aren’t able to be vaccinated where you’re currently living, there will be opportunities for you to have the vaccine when you arrive.